rjreed/sketchdb/README.md

 npm exec sketchdb-setup
 ```

-from the top level of your project directory to setup an instance of sketchDB.
+from the top level of your project directory to setup an instance of sketchdb.

-The setup application will create a new directory in that top level directory of the project called "sketchDB_store" where data will be stored.
+The setup application will create a new directory in that top level directory of the project called "sketchdb_store" where data will be stored.

 ### API

-All function calls to sketchDB return a Promise.
+All function calls to sketchdb return a Promise.

 Calls to retrieve data will resolve to that data or reject with an error.